William James Bryan: Death and legacy

 About a month after his arrival in the nation's capital, Bryan was stricken with typhoid fever, an illness which caused his premature death on March 22, 1908, at the age of 31.
 Bryan was buried at Evergreen Cemetery in Jacksonville, Florida.

-Bryan's older brother, Nathan Philemon Bryan (1872–1935), would be elected to the United States Senate in 1910 and served a full term in Washington before becoming a Federal Circuit Court judge.
+Bryan's older brother, Nathan Philemon Bryan (1872–1935), was elected to the United States Senate in 1910 and served a full term in Washington before becoming a Federal Circuit Court judge.